Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

 ## Introduction

 XLT enables you to develop and run test scenarios from your own machine.
 However, load testing often requires a lot of virtual users executing the test scenarios at the same time.
-This requires more hardware and more bandwidth than a single machine can deliver such as a cluster of test machines.
+Therefore we recommend to use a cluster of test machines which can deliver more hardware and more bandwidth than a single machine.
 XLT comes with tools to set up your own cluster using Google Cloud or Amazon Web Services.

 This page contains an overview of how to use them, which caveats you might face, and enhances the general understanding of testing from the cloud.